 Leica S Typ 007 versus Leica S2

 The Leica S (Typ 007) and the Leica S2 are two professional cameras that were officially introduced, respectively, in September 2014 and September 2008.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with a medium format sensor.
 Both cameras offer a resolution of 37.5 megapixel.
+Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.

 In this particular case, the Leica S Typ 007 and the Leica S2 have exactly the same width and height, and, thus, have identically-sized bodies.
 However, the S2 is markedly heavier (12 percent) than the S Typ 007.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.